Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The MagMod system is a group of light modifiers for small flash.
-The company is starting to make strides into support for the strobe market.
-Many photographers love MagMod products because of their durability, ease of use and ability to create beautiful light.
+The company is starting to make strides in support for the strobe market.
+Many photographers love MagMod products because of their durability, ease of use, and ability to create beautiful light.

 What is the MagMod System?

-MagMod creates a series of small light modifiers that connect using very strong magnets.
+MagMod is a flash modifier system that attaches using powerful magnets.
 The products are very durable and small.
-You can easily crumple them up, toss in a bag, and pull out when you need them.
+You can easily crumple them up, toss them in a bag, and pull them out when needed.

-Compare this to using other small flash light modifiers.
+Compare this to using other light modifiers.
 Some use velcro, rubber bands, and even one that uses a ratcheting plastic band to attach their products to your flash.
-You may even end up using gaffer tape to attach some gels, which is yet another bulky item to store in your bag.
+You may even use gaffer tape to connect some gels, yet another bulky item to store in your bag.

-The magnets use in the MagMod system are very powerful.
+The magnets used in the MagMod products are potent.
 There’s no fiddling around to get everything lined up just right to attach a modifier to your flash.
-You can literally toss a Magmod light modifier toward your flash and the magnets will attract to each other when using this system.
+You can toss a Magmod light modifier toward your light, and the magnets will attract to each other when using this system.

-MagMod products offer a lot of flexibility for various lighting situations.
-You can easily switch or combine their products, including grids, gels, snoots, diffusion and masks that allow you to create patterns with your flash.
+The MagMod flash modifier system offers flexibility for various lighting situations.
+You can easily switch or combine their products, including grids, gels, snoots, diffusion, and masks that allow you to create patterns with your light.

-Unlike a lot of competing products, the items in the MagMod system are built to last.
-No flimsy gels that you have to worry about protecting and take time to tape to your flash.
-MagGels are hard polycarbonate that easily fit into a gel holder that attaches to your flash.
+Unlike a lot of competing products, MagMod modifiers are built to last.
+No flimsy gels that you must worry about protecting, and take time to tape to your flash.
+MagGels are hard polycarbonate that easily fit into a gel holder.

-Although any photographer using flash can benefit, the MagMod system is very popular with wedding and event photographers.
+Although any photographer using flash can benefit, MagMod is very popular with wedding and portrait photographers.
 They’re light, quick to use, and allow photographers to run & gun with different lighting options they can quickly deploy.

 Some of the products even benefit wildlife and outdoor photographers by allowing them to extend and direct their flash to highlight animals or objects in their scene.

-I even use the MagMod products in product and food photography.
-They’re create for creating just the right spot of light, or also turning a bland background into something exotic.
+I even use MagMod products in product and food photography.
+They’re perfect for creating just the right light spot or turning a bland background into something exotic.

 What’s in the MagMod System?

-There are a number of light modifiers in the MagMod system.
+There are several light modifiers by MagMod.
 Most of them are hard light modifiers.
 If that concerns you, give it some thought.
-Hard light can still be beautiful and interesting light.
+Hard light can still be beautiful and exciting light.
 It’s not something to avoid in every case.

 Remember that we’re still dealing with small light sources, so the shadows won’t have the same kind of fall-off as if you used a 53″ octabox on your subject.
-On the other hand, a 53″ octabox is a lot more unwieldy to use on the go, and it won’t do many of the things you can accomplish with the MagMod system.
+On the other hand, a 53″ octabox is a lot more unwieldy to use on the go.
+It won’t do many things you can accomplish with MagMod.

 Let’s take a look at what you can use.

 Essentially, it’s a piece of heavy-duty rubber that stretches around your flash.
 There are a pair of magnets, one on the left and right of your flash.
 Not little, flimsy magnets.
-These suckers have some power to them, and they work very well when you connect modifiers to your flash.
+These suckers have some power and work very well when connecting modifiers to your flash.

-When you first attach the MagGrip to your flash, you may struggle a bit.
+You may struggle when you first attach the MagGrip to your flash.
 Although flexible, they have a very tight grip on your flash and don’t slip around.
 Many photographers light to leave them in place once attached.

-Once you have a MagGrip on your flash, you just slap the light modifier you need on top of your flash.
+Once you have a MagGrip on your flash, you slap the light modifier you need on top of your flash.
 The magnets do all the work to attach the modifier.
-It’s quick, secure and accurate.
+It’s quick, secure, and accurate.